Tuna and Kale Pasta – One-Dish Meal

 A trick to making this dish extra yummy is to massage the kale leaves.
 This may seem weird that a vegetable needs a massage, but it improves the kale’s texture and digestibility.
 I’m sure this tuna and kale pasta recipe will win over any kale cynics.

-- Pasta – I like penne rigate (with ridges) for this recipe because the sauce holds well to the surface area.
+- Pasta – I like this recipe’s penne rigate (with ridges) because the sauce holds well to the surface area.
 But other pasta will work – linguini, rigatoni or ziti.

 - Fresh Lemons only – no substitutes because the lemon zest offers so much to the taste of this dish.